The Oxford Revue: History

 The term 'Oxford Revue' was initially a generic phrase, used by many Oxford student theatre companies.
 The Oxford Experimental Theatre Club formed 'The Etceteras' in the early 1960s—this troupe would perform revues around Oxford, while the 'Oxford Revue' would be the main Oxford comedy output at the Fringe.
 Many students were involved with both endeavours until the late 1970s, when the two troupes began to socially divide—the 1979 Etceteras (then run by Ian Hislop) even brought their own 'Oxford Revue' to the Fringe to directly compete with the O.T.G. offering (then run by Angus Deayton).

 By the early 1980s, the Etceteras had disappeared and the 'Oxford Revue' became a troupe which operated in both Oxford and Edinburgh.
 The 'Oxford Revue Workshop' was an important aspect of Oxford's comedy culture from its 1986 founding to the 1990s—a fortnightly comedy night based in the cellars beneath the Oxford Union building.
-Stewart Lee, Richard Herring, Emma Kennedy, David Schneider, Al Murray and Armando Iannucci all relied the 'Workshop' as a performance space during the late 1980s.
+Stewart Lee, Richard Herring, Emma Kennedy, David Schneider, Al Murray and Armando Iannucci all relied on the 'Workshop' as a performance space during the late 1980s.
 The Wheatsheaf pub in Oxford became a reliable venue for the Revue during the 2000s, with the Jericho Tavern taking such a role during the 2020s.